Current PIE Research

-The PIE media lab is in the California State University, Sacramento Adams building, but will be moving to Folsom Hall in the next few months.
+The PIE media lab is in the California State University, Sacramento Adams building, second floor.

 The Project for an Informed Electorate engages in research aimed at understanding how the electorate gets informed, how much citizens know, and what issues there might be with inaccurate knowledge.

 Since 2006, we've been partnering with the Sacramento Media Group to encourage informative coverage of elections on local TV news by coding the content of that news.
 We also code the campaign ad content and analyze the amount and type of information viewers are getting when the view news programs.
 Read the reports here.
 We are currently working on crunching the last of the 2010 data and recording the 2012 data.

 PIE worked in partnership with the Institute for Social Research and the Center for California Studies on a survey of Californians concerning municipal fiscal understanding and priorities.
 Read the summary or the full report.